SInfixa/.github/README.md

 **Ahmad Shuraih** - CEO & Founder

-With a passion for creating innovative software solutions, Ahmad founded SInfixa to help businesses transform their digital presence.
+With a passion for creating innovative software solutions, Ahmad Shuraih founded Sinfixa to help businesses transform their digital presence.
 Every project is a personal commitment to excellence, quality, and client satisfaction.

 ---

 *Transforming Ideas into Digital Reality*

-© 2025 SInfixa.
+© 2025 Sinfixa.
 All rights reserved.